phunc20/julia-man/IJulia/README.md

 `Ijulia` is the package to install to use julia kernel inside `jupyter`.
 Indeed, don't forget that `jupyter` stands for `Julia Python R`.

+Upon running the method `notebook()` for the first time, users will be asked of installing Conda under the default path `$HOME/.julia/conda/3`, which is a different Conda if you have installed a Conda/miniconda somewhere else in your machine.

 ## Install a kernel in `IJulia / Jupyter Notebook`
 Open Julia's REPL and do as follows.